wp-plugins/contact-form-7-browsing-history/readme.txt

 Stable tag: 1.0.0
 License: GPLv2 or later

-Using this plugin admin can view the browsing history of any user provided contact form 7 is configured in the website and the user has filled in the form.
+Using this plugin admin can view the browsing history of user provided contact form 7 is configured in the site and the user has filled in the form.
 == Description ==
 1. This pluign is depended on Contact form 7.
 2. Users filled in contact form 7 can be tracked.